-We help industries, cities and public authorities to develop actionable plans and map the opportunities for the transition to a circular economy model.
+We help industries, cities and public authorities to identify circularity gaps, develop actionable plans and map the opportunities for the transition to a circular economy model.

-Our circularity approach covers all stages of a product’s lifecycle, from design to disposal.
-It requires design, technology, management logistics and business models to be tailored and considered as a system.
-We look at a broad range of supporting and enabling solutions in line with the waste management hierarchy: from big data, eco-design tools and methodologies for product and material design, to business models and life cycle costing, as well as tools to incentivise behavioural change.
+Our circularity approach covers all stages of a product’s lifecycle, from design to end of use.
+It requires design, technology, logistics management and business models to be tailored and considered as a system.
+We look at a broad range of supporting and enabling solutions in line with the waste management hierarchy: from big data, eco-design tools and methodologies for product and material design, recycling technologies to business models and life cycle costing, as well as tools to incentivise behavioural change.

-Bax & Company brings together all the actors of a material value chain to develop and implement the best transitioning strategy to slow, narrow and close resource flows, while taking into consideration all the synergies that exist in each particular ecosystem.
+We bring together all the actors of a material value chain to develop and implement the best transitioning strategy to slow, narrow and close resource flows, while taking into consideration all the synergies that exist in each particular ecosystem.